All posts

 The sticker price is what the school advertises.
 The net price is what your family will actually pay after grants and institutional scholarships are applied.
 At many schools, these numbers are $20,000–$50,000 apart per year.

 On DecideMyCampus, search any school and open its detail page.
 The Net Price by Income section shows the real cost broken down by five income tiers.
-This is the number to use for your calculations — not the sticker price, not the estimate from a college's own calculator, which has an obvious incentive to look favorable.

 2. Program-specific earnings at 10 years

 When you look up a school on DecideMyCampus, search by your student's specific major first.
 The earnings figures shown are for graduates of that program at that school, not school-wide averages.
-This is the number to use.

 3. Graduation rate

 Earnings data only applies to students who graduate.
 The national six-year graduation rate is about 63% — which means roughly one in three students who start a four-year program don't finish it within six years.
-Students who leave without a degree still carry any debt they accumulated.
+A school with a 55% graduation rate is a different financial bet than one with an 85% rate, even if the tuition is identical.

 The debt-to-earnings ratio: a simple calculation